pydicom/pylibjpeg-rle/README.md

 # Return the entire Pixel Data as an ndarray
 arr = pixel_array(ds)

-# Generator function that only processes 1 frame at a time
+# Generator function that only processes 1 frame at a time,
 # may help reduce memory usage when dealing with large Pixel Data
 for arr in generate_frames(ds):
     print(arr.shape)